 Students will write a final, reflective essay that represents the culmination of all the thinking, discussing and writing they have done throughout the semester.
-This final in-class essay will map the students' personal growth as a California citizen, while analyzing the benefits and ramifications of that identity.
+This final in-class essay will map the students' personal growth in thinking about the relationship between persona and identity, as well as demonstrate the ability to perform the essential steps of the writing process in a reflective manner.